 Zochi Young has black belts in both Aikido and Kenpo, and practices, studies and teaches Yang style Taijiquan.
+Zochi has studied, practiced and taught the martial arts for over 35 years throughout Asia and the United States.
 He uses his arts as a transformative practice for social change.
 Zochi has an ongoing focus on the welfare and well-being of young people who have been cast aside by our current social paradigm.
 As a Pushing for Peace Ambassador, he has brought the Peace Games to two countries in Africa and taught them in after-school programs to youth in Oakland, California via Destiny Arts.
-Alonzo (his given name) Young began his somatic training early as a youth in dance (later becoming a professional dancer with the Clifford Fears Dance Company) and as a martial artist in Kenpo and White Crane Styles.
-While living in Detroit, MI., Alonzo became a member of the Golden Fist (an international martial arts association) where he studied with various martial artists, learning styles under the umbrella of brotherhood and friendship.
+Alonzo (his given name) Young began his somatic training early as a youth in dance (later becoming a professional dancer with the Clifford Fears Dance Company, and as a martial artist in Kenpo and White Crane Styles.
+Alonzo became a member of the Golden Fist (an international martial arts association).
 Zochi began Yang Taiji with T.Y.
 Pang in Honolulu, HI in 1978 and continues to study under him to this day.
-He has also studied with Master Share Lew (San Diego) and Master Chiang (Hong Kong).
-Alonzo Young has studied, practiced and taught the martial arts for over 35 years throughout Asia and the United States.
-He has received various accolades and recognitions.
-Mr. Young has Black Belts and instructor certifications in Aikido, Tai Chi, Kenpo and White Lotus Gung Fu.
+Zochi has Black Belts and instructor certifications in Aikido, Tai Chi, Kenpo and White Lotus Gung Fu.
 In addition to his martial arts training, he is a certified IMPACT Bay Area (personal self defense) instructor, leadership/management development trainer, as well as, a Non-Violent Communication (NVC) and Conscious Embodiment Leadership coach.
 Zochi lives in Addis Ababa, Ethiopia, where he teaches his art as well as the Peace Games, specializing in self-defense for women.
 Zochi is working on the creation of a wellness center complex called Tenesu in both Ghana and Ethiopia.

 David Wei became the 2nd Pushing for Peace Ambassador.
 David Wei (魏 资 容, Wei Zi Rong, “Wayfarer of Vast Capacity”), is a 16th generation lineage holder of Wudang Zhang San Feng Pai, and a global instructor of Wudang Daoist wellness arts and traditional Chinese acupressure massage.
 Under the direct guidance of Daoist priest, Master Yuan Xiu Gang, David completed over 11,000 hours of formal training at the Wudang Mountain Traditional Taoist Martial Arts Academy, China, in 2007, at which time he was accepted as a senior disciple.
 During those five years, David practiced internal martial arts, medical Qi Gong and meditation.
 While in Wudang, he also trained under Master Du Yi Jun, a highly-esteemed blind master of Tui Na medical massage.
 David then became a certified Wat Po therapist from Wat Po Temple in Bangkok, Thailand, building on his previous training in Tui Na, Zen Shiatsu, Acu-oil, and Lomi Lomi at the Acupressure Institute.
 Prior to Wudang, he trained in traditional Shaolin Gong Fu and classical Chinese brush painting with renowned Master Y.C.
 Chiang at Wen Wu School.
 David has since travelled globally, conducting workshop intensives in China, Thailand, Bali, Czech Republic, Sweden, England, Germany, Canada, Mexico, Hawaii, and across the U.S. In 2012, David founded the Wudang West Cultural Heritage Center, a 501(c)3 non-profit wellness ministry, based in Oakland, California, committed to the practice and preservation of classical Chinese healing arts.
 Wudang West’s classes are currently on Zoom.